ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 You can install Mbed CLI on Windows, Linux and Mac OS X.

-<span class="tips">If you're working on Windows, we recommend you use the [Windows installer for Mbed CLI](#windows-installer-for-mbed-cli).
-For Linux and Mac OS X, refer to the section [Installing Mbed CLI standalone stable version](#installing-mbed-cli-standalone-stable-version)</span>
+<span class="tips">If you're working on Windows, we recommend you use the [Windows installer for Mbed CLI](/docs/v5.7/tools/installing-with-the-windows-installer.html).
+For Linux and Mac OS X, refer to the section [Installing Mbed CLI standalone stable version](/docs/v5.7/tools/installing-manually.html).</span>

 ## Requirements